Splines/homepage/_drafts/server-side-validation-rails-turbo.md

 ## Customize how errors are rendered

 But what about our errors?
 Well, Rails is about convention over configuration.
-By default, Rails will generate the following `div` around a field that contains a validation error:
+By default, it will generate the following `div` around a field that contains a validation error:

 ```html
 <div class="field_with_errors">